MECA-SNAKE/flipper-snake/README.md

 ### Movements and Controls

 Let's finally talk about the motions of the snake.
 We will explain mathematically the functions implemented for them and also talk how they interact with the phone app, especially with the joystick.
-Let's begin with the Inchworm
+But first let's begin to talk about how we move the servos from the microcontroller.
+The servos, as we said before, are controlled by a special board using pulse-wide modulation signals, which is a method of controlling the average power delivered by an electrical signal.
+Without entering into the details, we can easily send "pulses" of a certain length to the servos to move them from an angle A to an angle B

 #### 1. Inchworm
 --> robin mon reuf